SupaeroDataScience/stochastic/src/reveal/0_intro.md

 ### Advantages

-Pros
+  + Creative
-  + Flexibility in problem representation
+  + Easy to implement and parallelize
-  + Flexibility in objective function
+  + Flexibility in problem representation and in fitness function
-  + Multitude of proven algorithms with (comparatively) few hyperparameters
+  + Many proven algorithms with (comparatively) few hyperparameters
   + Relatively easy to understand

 <!--s-->